 There was a point during this time I was becoming terribly ill and thought I would have to drop out of grad-school.
 I refused.
 I mean it – I absolutely refused.
 I took 3 months off, had 3 major surgeries and stubbornly insisted on returning as soon as I could.
 Call me Ms. Determined.
 After grad-school, instead of moving to NYC as expected, I relocated to Los Angeles.
 I was young (recovering from life-altering surgeries), wanted to experience all kinds of worlds, do the unexpected and get to know something completely different.
 I continued to paint, show in group exhibitions and consistently sold work in South Hollywood.

 To fund my studio pursuits and ultimately help support my family, I worked as an interface designer that led to a stellar long term career in web development.
 I wrote for Yahoo! and Microsoft, was a guest expert for Microsoft Small Business and the lead creative force behind countless companies including many big named brands such as WD-40 Company and Chiquita Bananas.
 Yes, bananas.
 During my web career I continued to make art, but there was always an element of unrest because of the constant divided attention between a demanding career and time in the studio.
 In 2012, I made one of the best decisions of my life — to return my entire focus to painting, drawing and photography.
 I have never been happier.

 “I feel fortunate to have lived and worked all over the place (Washington DC being my favorite in some ways) and seen/breathed-in/felt so much.
 It feels great to be in my studio 100% — it’s where I am meant to be.”

 Being and artistry is poetic liberty.
-Profound and full of discovery where I am free to indulge in the process of painting with a thoughtful purposeful hand.
+Profound and full of discovery where I am free to engage in the process of painting with a thoughtful purposeful hand.
 I find myself deliberately creating works of contradiction where the beautiful lives on one side – organized disaster on the other.